Erastuskanyatta/Introduction-to-PHP/index.md

 2. It can run on all modern servers eg. Apache
 3. PHP can be integrated with databases like [MariaDb](https://mariadb.org/).
 4. Easy to learn and put in place.
-5. PHP frameworks are used to build web applications.
+5. PHP has frameworks that are used by web designer in building websites.
 Here are some of the most popular PHP frameworks.
  1. [Yii 2](https://www.yiiframework.com/) {}
  2. [Laravel](https://laravel.com/) {}
  3. [FuelPHP](https://fuelphp.com/) {}